On 15th-16th March 2018 TestBash Brighton is happening.

 We have a jam-packed single track conference day, have yourself and your batteries charged, it’ll be worth it!
 For the super early birds and energetic folks, there will be the annual informal early morning run meetup at The Pier.
 For the early birds, we will start at 8am with a purely optional, chilled and enjoyable lean coffee.

-The conference line up consists of 9 talks, plus the famous 99-second talks that all attendees are welcome to take part in.
+The conference line up consists of 9 talks, plus the famously fun 99-second talks that all attendees are welcome to take part in.

 So, what talks are we bringing this year I hear you ask?
 We have quite a lineup: